F5Networks/f5-telemetry-streaming/README.md

 Be sure to see the [Support page](SUPPORT.md) in this repo for more details and supported versions of Telemetry Streaming.

+### Community Help
+We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on Telemetry Streaming (click the **telemetry-streaming** channel).
+There are F5 employees who are members of this community who typically monitor the channel Monday-Friday 9-5 PST and will offer best-effort assistance.
+See the [Slack Channel Statement](slack-channel-statement.md) for guidelines on using this channel.

 ## Copyright

 Copyright 2014-2020 F5 Networks Inc.